 Finally, the Network State Diagram shows you the lifecycle of an imp-based application in the context of the device’s connection to the Internet and sleep states.
 A thorough grasp of the Network State Diagram is crucial to understanding the lifecycle of an imp application.

 Electric Imp has an active developer community, and you’re very likely to get answers to your questions quickly in the Developer Forums.

 When you’re ready for more practical help honing your skills, check out the Software Developer Guides for articles on core imp programming topics and advanced functionality you can add to your code.
 For hardware designers, we have a similar set of articles called Hardware Design Guides.
 For working with specific imp modules, check out the Design with imp series.

 If you’re designing new hardware, take a look at the Reference Designs page.
 Designs published here can be taken, modified and re-used commercially.
 You’ll find designs that cover everything from audio recording, to communicating with Bluetooth modules, to driving e-paper displays.

-The Getting Started Guide focuses on the impCentral features available to developers with free Electric Imp Accounts.
+The guide you have just completed focuses on the impCentral features available to developers with free Electric Imp developer accounts.
 To put a product into production, you need to become an Electric Imp customer.
 This gives you access to impCentral’s production features and to the SDK you’ll need in order to add BlinkUp to the mobile app your end-users will run to configure their devices for Internet access.
 Please contact Electric Imp Sales for more information on becoming an Electric Imp customer.